 That said, under some jurisdictions, such testing kits qualify as “drug paraphernalia,” according to the Drug Paraphernalia Control Act.

-According to the said law (720 ILCS 600/), “testing equipment intended to be used unlawfully in a private home for identifying or in analyzing the strength, effectiveness or purity of cannabis or controlled substances;” is drug paraphernalia, and therefore illegal, its possession a criminal offense.
+According to, for example, the law in Illinois (720 ILCS 600/), “testing equipment intended to be used unlawfully in a private home for identifying or in analyzing the strength, effectiveness or purity of cannabis or controlled substances;” is drug paraphernalia, and therefore illegal, its possession a criminal offense.

-One could argue that none of the above described products are meant to assess effectiveness, purity, or strength, but that is really thin ice to walk on.
+One could argue that none of the above-described products are meant to assess effectiveness, purity, or strength, but that is a really thin ice to walk on.
 All tests can in fact be used to determine purity (to a certain degree), the presence of dangerous cutting agents, and therefore quality/effectiveness.

 Run some research and make sure you fully understand the legal implications of possessing such equipment in the jurisdiction where you reside.